 Why Lenders Use Bank Statements Instead of Tax Returns

-Traditional banks require two years of tax returns, profit and loss statements, audited financials, and sometimes a formal business plan.
-That process works for established companies with clean, straightforward financials.
+Traditional banks want two years of tax returns, profit and loss statements, audited financials, and sometimes a formal business plan.
+For an established company with clean books, that process is fine.

-It does not work for the owner whose tax returns show low income after legitimate deductions but whose account receives $60,000 a month in real revenue.
-It does not work for the restaurant that runs on daily cash and card deposits.
-It does not work for the business that has been operating for 14 months and does not yet have two years of returns to show.
+It breaks down for everyone else.
+The owner whose tax returns show low income after legitimate deductions might still be banking $60,000 a month in real revenue.
+A restaurant lives on daily cash and card deposits.
+A 14-month-old business doesn't have two years of returns to hand over and shouldn't have to hand them over to get funding.

-Bank statement underwriting solves this by reading what actually reflects the health of the business: how much money moves through the account, how consistently it arrives, and what the balance looks like between deposits.
-For millions of real, operating businesses, that picture is far more accurate than any tax filing.
+Bank statement underwriting reads what the business is actually doing.
+This includes how much money moves through the account, how steadily it arrives, and what the balance looks like between deposits.
+For millions of operating businesses, that picture is far more accurate than a tax filing.

 What "No-Doc" Actually Means

-"No-doc" does not mean no documentation at all.
-You will still provide documents — just not the ones traditional lenders require.
+A no-doc business loan does not mean no documentation at all.
+You will still provide documents, just not the ones traditional lenders require.

 What you need